Rebtel: History

 Hjalmar Winbladh co-founded and spent seven years as president and CEO of Sendit AB, taking the firm public before it was acquired by Microsoft for US$127.5 million in 1999.
 Rebtel appointed Andreas Bernström, formerly COO of TradeDoubler, as CEO in September 2009.
 In late 2015, Bernström left the company and was succeeded by Magnus Larsson.
-In 2014, a group of former executives from Tele2—a telecommunications company owned by Swedish investment company Kinnevik—approached the company’s owners with a proposal for a shift in strategy.
+In 2014, a group of former executives from Tele2—a telecommunications company owned by Swedish investment company Kinnevik—approached the company's owners with a proposal for a shift in strategy.

-Following a brand overhaul, a product strategy shift moving to a subscription model and flat-rate pricing, and the launch of an independent work program (Activist), the company experienced a turnaround: it grew 40% after one year, and reached a revenue of $95 million in 2017.
-CEO Magnus Larsson said to Thompson Reuters in 2017 that he had no plans to make the company public.
+Following a brand overhaul, a product strategy shift to a subscription model and flat-rate pricing, and the launch of an independent work program (Activist), the company experienced a turnaround: it grew 40% after one year and reached a revenue of $95 million in 2017.
+CEO Magnus Larsson told Thomson Reuters in 2017 that he had no plans to make the company public.

-In 2020, Rebtel posted revenue in excess of $150 million and seemed on track to exceed $200 million in 2021, mostly boosted by communication needs during COVID-19 lockdowns.
+In 2020, Rebtel posted revenue above $150 million and seemed on track to exceed $200 million in 2021, mostly boosted by communication needs during COVID-19 lockdowns.
 In 2021, Rebtel split with Majority, a fintech with the aim of solving banking needs for immigrants.
-Rebtel then took on new management and has since positioned itself as a marketplace for cross-border communication and remittance needs of the global immigrant population.
+Rebtel then took on new management and has since positioned itself as a marketplace for the global immigrant population's cross-border communication and remittance needs.